James404-cyber/HackBack/README.md

 # HackBack

-***I recommended the only ome option use thi Comand,
+***I recommended the only one option use this Comand,

 *You can crack Target account with passlist. and it’s working